 How to Fix the Version Mismatch Error in Rocket League

-- Restart, and check that your game is working.
+Now you need to restart and check that your game is working.
 If so, great!
 If not, then you will need to keep reading.
 Apologies for that.

 - On Steam, go to the updates section, or check the Rocket League app to install it.

-- On the Nintendo Switch, make sure there is enough storage space on the system, as it won't install the update if there is not enough space.
+- On the Nintendo Switch, make sure that there is enough storage space on the system, as it won't install the update if there is not enough space.
 If there is enough space, then the Switch will have automatically downloaded the latest version.

 - On the Epic Games Store, click on the game and wait for the update pop-up.

 Well, there you go!
 We very much hope that this quick-guide on how to fix the Version Mismatch Error in Rocket League was helpful.
 It is a pretty annoying issue, and we don't really understand why it has not been resolved yet.
-It always happens to people when a new patch for Rocket League is released, but luckily, the above solutions can be quite effective.
+It always happens when a new patch for Rocket League is released, but luckily, the above solutions can be quite effective.
 I mean, seriously Psyonix, Season 4 launched a while ago and... let's be real... we have updated this article so many times at this stage that it's getting old.
 Anyway, we hope this helped y'all.
 Good luck!